-In addition, we gather names and email addresses of people who contact us through our website with questions about our company or investing operations.
+In addition, we gather names and email addresses of people who contact us through our site with questions about our company or investing operations.
 We collect this information for the sole purpose of responding to such inquiries.

-Finally, we collect information about your computer and your visits to our website, such as your IP address, geographical location, browser type, referral source, length of visit, and page views through the use of log files.
+Finally, we collect information about your computer and your visits to our site, such as your IP address, geographical location, browser type, referral source, length of visit, and page views through the use of log files.